dcunha95/VRPSolverInstall/README.md

 5. **Download BaPCod**

-Go to the website (https://bapcod-process.math.u-bordeaux.fr/index.html#download), fill the form, accept the agreement and download the zip file to the repository folder (e.g. *Downloads/VRPSolverInstall-main*)
+Go to the website (https://bapcod-process.math.u-bordeaux.fr/index.html#download), fill the form, accept the agreement and download the zip file.

+Make sure to download to the repository folder (e.g. `Downloads\VRPSolverInstall-main`), as the script will use it.

 5. **Run the part 1 script: Install WSL**